mjferrante83/palworld/README.md

 I hope this helps some people.
 Good luck and have fun!

-_**I will not be maintaining this repository.
+<ins>**I will not be maintaining this repository.
 I am not liable for any loss or hardships incurred by utilizing these instructions.
-Use at your own risk.**_
+Use at your own risk.**</ins>